mikeniemant/nbs/README.md

 Finds and replaces a particular pattern in all .R and .Rmd files in a directory.

-## themeDark2

-Extension of ggplot2’s `theme_dark()` function to plot dark theme visualisations.

 # Notes

 Open a new issue [here](https://github.com/mikeniemant/nbs/issues) for any bug reports or feature requests.

-Copyright (C) M.S.A.
-Niemantsverdriet, the Netherlands, 2019, all rights reserved.
+Copyright (C) Michael Niemantsverdriet, the Netherlands, 2022, all rights reserved.
 Use for personal and educational purposes.